v0.9β // actively reviewed by engineers

 # Problem Pattern Key Technique Time

-1 Linked List Cycle ⭐ Fast & Slow Pointers meet inside cycle O(n)
+1 Linked List Cycle ⭐ Fast & Slow Two-phase: detect meet point, reset to find start O(n)

 2 Merge Two Sorted Lists ⭐ Two-List Merge Dummy node, compare and link O(n+m)

-3 Reverse Linked List ⭐ In-Place Reversal Three-pointer prev/curr/next O(n)
+3 Reverse Linked List ⭐ In-Place Reversal Front-insertion for subrange; three-pointer for whole list O(n)

 When to Use Each Pattern